npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

   - the form request example is here: https://github.com/nikhilno1/healthy-or-not
   - app: https://healthy-or-not.herokuapp.com

+2.  add probability (in addition to the current "score" output on the mobile app)
+- Also, need to format output, or at least change to 2 decimal places.

+4. We can take a video of mobile app in action and include a link to YouTube video.

 #### example web apps
 - [healthy or not app](https://healthy-or-not.herokuapp.com)
   - code:  https://github.com/nikhilno1/healthy-or-not/blob/master/food-detector.py